kamil-korczak/plan-uz/readme.md

 ## Launching the Application

 ![Launching the Application](readme/launching_the_application.png)

-Result of running the application using *python plan-uz.py* without specifying any argument.
+[Fig.] Result of running the application using *python plan-uz.py* without specifying any argument.

-![Launching the Application cont.](readme/launching_the_application_cd.png) Launching the application cont...
+![Launching the Application cont.](readme/launching_the_application_cd.png)

+[Fig.] Launching the application cont...

 We then ran our application using the ***python*** command ***plan-uz.py -a***.
 A dialogue appeared taking one of the values: